chipsalliance/firrtl-spec/spec.md

 There are seven **kinds** of circuit components.
 They are: nodes, wires, registers, output ports, input ports, submodule instances, and memories.

-We use connections to wire circuit components together in the hardware (see [@sec:connects]).
+Circuit components can be connected together in the hardware (see [@sec:connects]).

 Each circuit component in a module is associated with a type called its type ([@sec:types]).
-This is the type of data that flows through the component.
+This is the type of data that travels across the component.
 It is used to determine the legality of connections.

 ## Nodes

 Nodes are named expressions in FIRRTL.
-They represent a small piece of combinational logic.

 Example: